 Except for the downturn of the Great Depression, economic prosperity reigned in the area that had been the Town of Granville.
 While the area remained predominantly rural through the early half of the 20th century, industries gradually began to open in these neighborhoods.
-Beginning in the 1960s, a Milwaukee Industrial Park and Land Bank was constructed between West 76th and West 91st Streets.
+Beginning in the 1960s, a Milwaukee Industrial Park and Land Bank was constructed between West 76th and West 91st Streets, including parts of the Pollber Heights area.
 The area eventually became the most concentrated base of industrial employment in Wisconsin.